 Unfortunately, unlike other states, Kansas does not publish its average passing rate

 The Kansas real estate exam is administered by Pearson VUE, a national computer-based testing provider.
 To begin scheduling, you’ll create an account on the Pearson VUE website to get access to their scheduling portal.
 You’ll also receive a copy of the Kansas Candidate Handbook with additional testing information.
 The fee to take the exam is $82 and can be paid directly on the website using a credit or debit card, voucher, or electronic check.
 The fee to retake the exam is $75.

 Unfortunately, Kansas doesn’t post their average passing rate for the real estate exam, but you still want to be prepared to ace it on your first attempt.
 We recommend Real Estate Exam Scholar for a comprehensive exam prep course at the affordable price of $39 for six months of access.
 Even better, it also offers a money-back guarantee and thousands of questions to test your knowledge and help you practice your skills.

 5. Pick a Sponsoring Brokerage to Work For

-In order to hold an active license in Kansas, you must find a sponsoring brokerage with which to affiliate your license.
+In order to hold an active Kansas real estate license, you must find a sponsoring brokerage with which to affiliate your license.
 To make your choice a little bit easier, check out our in-depth guide on choosing the right real estate company to work for.

 Although there are many successful brokerages in The Sunflower State, below you’ll find the top five brokerages in Kansas as reported for 2022.